-If you use the migration procedure, as documented in the z/VM: Installation Guide, to migrate OSA/SF for VM, FL440 from a z/VM version 5 or z/VM version 6 release 1 system to z/VM version 6 release 2, then the customizable files will be migrated to the newer z/VM system, where possible.
-If the customizable files have been serviced on z/VM version 6 release 2 and you have made changes to them on your z/VM version 5 or z/VM version 6 release 1 systems, then you will be told to rework your changes.
+If you use the migration procedure, as documented in the z/VM: Installation Guide, to migrate OSA/SF for VM, FL440 from a z/VM version 5 or z/VM version 6 release 1 or z/VM version 6 release 2 system to z/VM version 6 release 2 or higher, then the customizable files will be migrated to the newer z/VM system, where possible.
+If the customizable files have been serviced on z/VM version 6 release 2 or higher and you have made changes to them on your z/VM version 5 or z/VM version 6 release 1 systems, then you will be told to rework your changes.
 The OSASF production build disk (default 200) will be migrated therefore any other sample files on that disk that you have renamed and changed will be migrated.
 The 7F00 disk will not be migrated.

-The OSA/SF for VM production build disks are no longer in shared file in z/VM version 6 release 2.
+The OSA/SF for VM production build disks are no longer in shared file in z/VM version 6 release 2 or higher.

-5.2.3.2 OSADMINx CP User ID Directory Change
+5.2.3.2 OSADMINX CP User ID Directory Change